Mamun-illini/Cyberinformatic-Tools-for-Exploring-and-Validating-Sow-Posture-and-Piglet-Activity/Classification_data_subset/README.md

 # Image Classification Dataset

-This repository contains a dataset of images for training and validating a classification model.
+This repository contains a small dataset of images for training and validating a classification model to detect nursing behavior of sow within farrowing crate.
 The dataset is organized into two main folders: Train and Val.
 Each of these folders contains 12 subfolders, corresponding to different classes.

 **Folder Structure**